1926–27 Port Vale F.C. season: Cup competitions

-In the FA Cup, Vale made it through to the Fourth Round after taking Clapton Orient to a replay.
-This came just two weeks after playing the club twice during the Christmas period.
-They then faced First Division Arsenal, and following a draw at The Old Recreation Ground, the "Gunners" won 1–0 at Highbury, before going on to lose in the final.
+In the FA Cup, Vale made it through to the fourth round after taking Clapton Orient to a replay, having conceded an equaliser in the original fixture after stopping play when a whistle was blown in the crowd.
+This came just two weeks after they had played the club twice during the Christmas period.
+They then faced First Division club Arsenal and played out a 2–2 draw at the Old Recreation Ground after Jimmy Brain scored a last-minute equaliser for the visitors.
+The "Gunners" won the replay by a goal to nil at Highbury, before going on to lose in the final.
+Vale had led 2–1 in he original tie, before conceding a late equaliser, which was celebrated by manager Herbert Chapman throwing his bowler hat onto the pitch in glee.
 Vale's hard work in the tournament earned them over £4,000 in gate receipts.
 On 5 May 1927, Vale played Potteries derby rivals Stoke City in the North Staffordshire Royal Infirmary Cup, and lost an embarrassing 5–0 to the Third Division North champions.
-However £365 was raised for the local hospital.
+However, £365 was raised for the local hospital.